-There have been no changes in our internal control over financial reporting that occurred during our first fiscal quarter of 2013, including the changes recommended by the independent consultant described above, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There have been no changes in our internal control over financial reporting that occurred during our second fiscal quarter of 2013 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.

 PART II.
 OTHER INFORMATION